camilocorreaUdeA/go-training/A_tour_of_Go/Basic_types_and_Variables.md

 ### Numbers

-In Go language, numbers are divided into three sub-categories that are:
+In Go language, numbers are divided into three sub-categories, and those are:

-* Integers: In Go language, both signed and unsigned integers are available in four different sizes as shown in the below table.
-The signed int is represented by int and the unsigned integer is represented by uint.
+* Integers: In Go language, both signed and unsigned integers are available in four different sizes as shown in the table below.
+The `signed int` is represented by int type and the `unsigned int` is represented by uint type.

 		int  int8  int16  int32  int64
 		uint uint8 uint16 uint32 uint64 uintptr